srustisain/Stylisti/README.md

    - Add your custom domain in Vercel settings
    - Update DNS records as instructed

-## 📱 How to Use
+## 📱 App Features You'll Build

 ### 🏠 Dashboard
-- Overview of your style journey
+- Overview of user's style journey
 - Quick access to all features
 - Recent outfit activity